KROIA/Voicemail-Box/Hardware/Config/flash_ESP32.md

 precompiled binaries can be found [here](https://github.com/espressif/esp-at/actions), if you want the most up-to-date version.
 If not, use the binaries in this [folder](../esp32-wroom-at/build/).

+to flash it, you can follow the istructions from [espressif](https://docs.espressif.com/projects/esptool/en/latest/esp32/esptool/flashing-firmware.html)

 ## Connector J303